rmsolgi/TensorLearn/README.md

 This implementation of [tensor-train decomposition](https://github.com/rmsolgi/TensorLearn/tree/main/Tensor-Train%20Decomposition) determines rank automatically based on a given error bound written according to [Oseledets (2011)](https://epubs.siam.org/doi/10.1137/090752286).
 Therefore the user does not need to specify a rank.
 Instead the user specifies an upper error bound (epsilon) which bounds the [frobenius norm](https://mathworld.wolfram.com/FrobeniusNorm.html) of the error divided by the frobenius norm of the given tensor to be decomposed.

 ### Arguments
-@tensor <numpy array> - The given tensor to be decomposed.
+@tensor < numpy array > - The given tensor to be decomposed.

-@epsilon <float> - Error bound = [frobenius norm](https://mathworld.wolfram.com/FrobeniusNorm.html) of the error / frobenius norm of the given tensor.
+@epsilon < float > - Error bound = [frobenius norm](https://mathworld.wolfram.com/FrobeniusNorm.html) of the error / frobenius norm of the given tensor.

 ### Return
-TT factors <list> - The list includes numpy arrays of factors (or TT cores) according to TT decomposition.
+TT factors < list of numpy arrays > - The list includes numpy arrays of factors (or TT cores) according to TT decomposition.
 Length of the list equals the dimension of the given tensor to be decomposed.

 ## <a name="tttotensor-id"></a>tt_to_tensor